Jose-guer/TDLAS-WMS-Simulation-Code/README.md

   - Hitran Data. - This folder contains hitran data for various molecules of interest to combustion diagnostics (H2O, CO, CO2, NO, etc.) and is formated to be used with the provided simulation scripts.

 ## Please cite this article when using code provided here in your work
-[1] J. I. Guerrero, M. Gamba.
-A Review of Theory and Practical Considerations of Tunable Diode Laser Absorption Spectroscopy Diagnostics.
-Applied Spectroscopy Reviews, 2026 (under review).
+J. I. Guerrero, M. Gamba.
+A Review of Theory and Practical Considerations of Tunable Diode Laser Absorption Spectroscopy Diagnostics. arXiv Physics (Optics) 2025.

 ## Reference
 [1] J. I. Guerrero, M. Gamba.
-A Review of Theory and Practical Considerations of Tunable Diode Laser Absorption Spectroscopy Diagnostics.
-Applied Spectroscopy Reviews, 2026 (under review).
+A Review of Theory and Practical Considerations of Tunable Diode Laser Absorption Spectroscopy Diagnostics. arXiv Physics (Optics) 2025.